video-dev/hls.js/MIGRATING.md

 ### Back Buffer Eviction

-The new `backBufferLength` setting defaults to 90 seconds, and applies to Live and VOD streams. `liveBackBufferLength` is still supported but marked as deprecated.
-Back buffer on VOD content will be cleared by hls.js rather than leaving it up to the browser.
-Set backBufferLength to `Infinity` and the deprecated `liveBackBufferLength` to 90 to enforce the old behavior.
+The new `backBufferLength` setting defaults to 90 seconds, and applies to Live and VOD streams.
+In version 1.0 and up, the back buffer on VOD content will be cleared by hls.js rather than leaving it up to the browser by default.

+Set `backBufferLength` to `Infinity` and `liveBackBufferLength` to `90` if you would like 1.0 to handle back buffer eviction for Live and VOD streams as older versions did.
+While `liveBackBufferLength` can still be used, it has been marked deprecated and may be removed in an upcoming minor release.

 ### Low Latency Streams